-VIDEO: Mechanic Turns Russian Junker into Flame-Throwing ‘Hot Rod’
+VIDEO: Russian Mechanic Turns Junker Car into Flame-Throwing ‘Hot Rod’

 A Russian mechanic is turning heads with his design that converts an old Soviet-era sedan into a road-ready flame-thrower.